AMindToThink/kahoot-gen/README.md

 ## Disambiguate Class

 This class is used to search QId from the wiki data.
 The ssearch_cirrus helper functions takes in an input and search the wiki data for matching hits within the wiki data.
 It returns, the description, qids, timestamp and other related information for the input entered.
-The getCollectAnswerQid() helper methods displays the return items and asks for user input for help disambiguate what the specifically the user is querying.
+The getCollectAnswerQid() helper methods displays the return items and asks for user input for help disambiguate what specifically the user is querying.
 It then returns the Qid of the entered input.
 The construct_query create a sparql query to construct rdf graph for the returned Qid.

 ## Future Additions
 - Improving sister_category so that better sisters can be found.
 For example, sister categories could contain 1 to n-1 elements more often
 - Improving how categories are chosen.
 Due to limitations of the wikidata KB, some categories and elements are connected weirdly.
 Could use longer chains so that grandparents+ of elements are taken into account
 - Creating other ways to generate questions.
 Currently, only multiple choice is used.
 Could create fill-in-the-blank or true-or-false questions.
 Also could create other question generators, like a Predicate Question Generator (Predicate -> Category+Elements, AKA, input a predicate and output a random that category, one element that is within that category, and three that are in sister categories)
+- A next step would be to optimize our SPARQL queries to significantly reduce query execution times, ensuring that users receive prompt and efficient responses to their requests.
+- We can also explore Wikidata to find more ways answers can be correct.
+For example, our code currently struggles with branches of math because we are not reasoning over the “part of” predicate.